Data Storytelling: How to Tell a Great Story with Data?

 Ideally, it doesn’t.
 So, what does?

-Let’s see how we can visualize these and tell a lot more from them.
+Let’s see how we can visualize these and tell much more about them.

-First, we’ll begin by seeing how Wine Quality relates to Alcohol content.
+First, we’ll see how Wine Quality relates to Alcohol content.

-Here, we can see that the higher alcohol volumes relate to better wine qualities and it helps us come to a better understanding of our data.
-We can also spot outliers better in this scenario.
+Here, we can see that the higher alcohol volumes relate to better wine qualities, which helps us better understand our data and spot outliers in this scenario.

 Next, would you wonder how acid contents in your wine affect its quality?